ffghdfh/packy/README.md

  `packy.search(pack)` - Searches for a package in the official list, returns the results as a list
 **Variables:**
 `packy.installed[]` - A list containing every single installed package
-`packy.list[]` - A list containing every official package in the packages.nya file
+`packy.packs[]` - A list containing every official package in the packages.nya file
 # How to add your own
 1. Upload your pack onto a github repo
 2. Open the `packs.nya` file